-Educational Supportive Services (ESS) can provide one-to-one and/or small group tutoring to qualifying students (See Qualifying tab on left).
+Educational Supportive Services (ESS) can provide one-on-one tutoring to qualifying students (See Qualifying tab on left).
 Tutors are trained to work with any student, regardless of background, academic proficiency, or learning style.
 These sessions will be scheduled as weekly recurring appointments for the semester.
 They can be cancelled or adjusted thru ESS at any point if needed.

-Just apply for tutoring on-line through Holtz Hall.
-If you qualify for ESS Services, you'll receive an email request to schedule an appointment with one of our coordinators to schedule your tutoring sessions and discuss other available services.
-Paper applications are available in the ESS Office, 103 Holton Hall or the Academic Assistance Center, 101 Holton Hall.
+If you qualify and are accepted for ESS Services, you'll receive an email asking you to schedule an appointment with one of our coordinators to begin your tutoring and discuss our other free services.

 What subjects are offered?